All-New 2026 Subaru Outback Wilderness: Features and Specs

 Interior Comfort

-• StarTex® Water-Resistant Upholstery: Easy to clean and perfect for muddy gear or pets
+• StarTex® Upholstery: Water-resistant and easy to clean for muddy adventures

-• 34.6 cu-ft of cargo space, with utility hooks and a convertible, eco-friendly cargo cover
+• Cargo Space: Expanded to 34.6 cubic feet with versatile hooks and an eco-friendly multipurpose cargo cover

 2026 Subaru Outback Wilderness interior seating